JECY-Portfolio/WEB-API/README.md

 A Web API (**Application Programming Interface**) is a set of rules that allows different software systems to communicate over the internet using standard protocols like HTTP.
 In simple terms, it allows different applications to talk to each other online.
 It lets one application send and receive data from another, often in formats like JSON or XML.

+Think of it like a waiter in a restaurant:
+You (the frontend or another app) make a request.
+The API (waiter) gets data from the kitchen (database or logic).
+Then it gives you a response — usually as JSON.

 # Example:
 A weather app uses a Web API to fetch real-time weather data from a remote server like OpenWeatherMap.
 This helps the app provide accurate and up-to-date information without collecting the data itself.